-Wonder Fools are inviting any group working with young people aged between 6 and 25 to get involved.
+Wonder Fools are inviting any group working with young people ages between 8 and 25 from anywhere in the world to get involved remotely.
+Priority will be given to Scotland based groups to take part in the festivals.
 Groups can include youth theatres, schools, colleges or anyone working with young people in need of some creativity and connection.
-If you’ve never made a theatre performance before then do not worry, our handbook provides a step-by-step guide through the process.
-The project is designed to work either live in the space, through blended learning or completely online.
+If you’ve never made a theatre performance before then don’t worry you’ll get a handbook full of drama exercises to help you through.

 More information about our workshop programme is here.

 To get started simply fill out the form on our sign up page.
 Then one of our team will get back to you about next steps and to learn more about your group.

 Once signed up you and your group will be sent your chosen script to perform rights free or use as a stimulus, as well as a handbook of exercises to help their group explore the work.
 You will be given a pin on the map and page on the website where we will celebrate your work with other groups around the UK and beyond.